Deforestation in Colombia: Causes and effects

 Poverty and inequality in land tenure and use also play a role in deforestation in Colombia.
 Landowners who make up 3% of Colombia's population own over 70% of arable land, while 57% of the poor farmers barely survive on 2.8% of the land.
-Inequality and poverty in Colombia are worsened by the fact that the country is striving to develop its market economy with cash crops for export to generate income, increasing the marginalization of farmers at a local level.
+The fact that Colombia is attempting to expand its market economy with cash crops for export to generate income, increasing the marginalization of farmers at a local level, makes inequality and poverty there worse.

 Response

 Colombia has made great strides in protecting vast areas of land from deforestation through the creation of national parks; however, enforcement is by no means completely effective.
 The sale of protected land through government corruption is not uncommon.
 One notorious example is the attempted government conversion of the Tayrona forest on Colombia's Atlantic Coast into a national park in 1980.
 The Great Alliance against Deforestation is an initiative formed by the private sector and the Ministry of Environment and Sustainable Developing.
 The initiative counts on the help of different sectors of the civil society, including artists like Systema Solar and Bomba Estéreo.

+Colombia has abundant biodiversity and ecosystems in the world, and there are thousands of plant and animal species that live there.
+Under the country's first leftist administration led by President Gustavo Petro, rampant deforestation has been constrained and reversed.
+The Petro administration prioritized enhanced monitoring and sustainable projects as core strategies for protecting the Amazon rainforest, while requiring wealthy nations to cancel foreign debt in exchange for climate change mitigation efforts.
+The two key successful initiatives by the Colombian government include compensation agreements with farmers to protect land and negotiations with armed groups that controlled deforestation places.
+Columbia has found a direct correlation between peace and deforestation outcomes, which is that a peaceful environment effectively reduces deforestation.

+The country's Ministry of Environment announced that deforestation in Colombia dropped significantly in 2023, reaching its lowest level in 23 years.
+The Official data show that forest loss decreased from 1235 square kilometers in 2022 to 792 square kilometers in 2023, representing a 36% reduction.
+2023 marked the second consecutive year of decreasing deforestation in Colombia, where the forest loss decreased by 54% between 2021 and 2023, far exceeding the national target of 20% shown by official data.
+The Colombian Environment Minister commented that “2023 was a milestone year in the fight against deforestation.”